Table of Contents:

 Khronos' glTF is the first 3D model format to specify physically-based rendering (PBR), meaning it contains material properties that define in real-world units how light should be reflected & refracted in terms of physics.
 This means renderers are free to innovate in GPU shaders to create more and more accurate approximations of the underlying physics, because glTF does not specify any single approximation.
 This also means that while different renderers may make different tradeoffs of accuracy vs. speed you can have confidence that your glTF will look consistent (though not pixel-identical) even across unrelated codebases.
 We call glTF the JPEG of 3D because it is compressed for efficient web delivery and can be rendered consistently by a large number viewers.

 At first blush, it may appear that different glTF viewers are not consistent, but this is generally not due to rendering differences, but to default scene setup.
 Physically-based rendering means the scene takes environment light as input just like a real camera does, so just like to get a consistent photo, you need to not just have the same object, but also the same lighting and camera settings.
 There is no standard for the default settings of these viewers, so it is important to intentionally set them to consistent values.
-This is precisely what we've done to show the state of glTF rendering convergence across a variety of popular renderers.
+This is precisely what we and Khronos have done to show the state of glTF rendering convergence across a variety of popular renderers.

 The goal of PBR is to create color-accurate images at frame rate as a user interacts with the 3D model.
 Of course a renderer can only be as accurate as the input 3D model, so a process to decide if the 3D model is in fact accurately representing the real-world object it's based on is also crucial, so any errors can be fixed.
 The most correct way to do this would be to set up a photo shoot of the real object, capture the environment lighting around it in its full dynamic range, record the camera settings and position, then set up an identical rendered scene and compare the output images.
 Unfortunately this tends to be prohibitively expensive.